jaemzware/analogarchivejs/README.md

 # AnalogArchiveJS 🎵

-A beautiful, self-hosted music streaming server that displays your MP3 collection with rich metadata, album artwork, and seamless playback.
+A beautiful, self-hosted music streaming server that displays your MP3 or FLAC collection with rich metadata, album artwork, and seamless playback.
 Supports both local files and cloud storage via Backblaze B2.

 **🚀 Runs on a $15 Raspberry Pi Zero!**